 Approach: Vertical allowances are the recommended changes in the elevation of coastal infrastructure in order to maintain the same level of risk under future sea level scenarios.

 Tool: The Canadian Extreme Water Level Adaptation Tool (CAN-EWLAT), developed by Fisheries and Oceans Canada (DFO), is a tool used to provide vertical allowances for sea-level rise planning in DFO Small Craft Harbours (SCH) on the east and west coasts of Canada.
 With 653 Small Craft Harbours in Atlantic Canada alone, there is a very good chance that a SCH is located close to your community.
 As relative sea-level rise and vertical allowance values will not vary drastically over short distances, CAN-EWLAT is a great tool for planning for future sea-level rise in your community.

 Contact: Dr. Blair Greenan, Head, Oceanography and Climate Section, Fisheries and Oceans Canada

-Natural coastal systems are always moving.
-Have you noticed that your favourite beach looks different every time you visit; it seems to be more rocky in the winter months than it does in the summer months?
+Approach: Natural coastal systems are always moving.
+Have you ever noticed that your favourite beach looks different every time you visit; it seems to be rockier in the winter months than it does in the summer months?
 The interaction between land and sea - where waves, currents and tides move, transport, and redistribute material over the course of hours, days, and years - is a natural occurrence!

 Living Shorelines attempt to mimic natural coastal processes, which help a coastline reach a more stable state.
 This can include stabilizing slopes through planting vegetation and upland forests, maintaining and restoring beaches and marshes, and re-establishing intertidal zones.
 These methods serve to slow erosion and increase protection from flooding.
 The chosen approach depends on the site, costs, and property owners' goals and preferences.